Docking and Mooring

 Docking to a Mooring Buoy

 - Check to see how your boat is pulling on the buoy.
-If it isn't a horizontal pull, increase the length of the mooring line.
+If it isn't at a near horizontal pull, and you are not located in a tight congested mooring field, you can increase the length of the mooring line.